Calls

 • How to avoid: Use the map as a guide, not a script.
 Practice natural conversational flow and adapt your responses based on the conversation's direction.

-• Why it happens: Being inflexible during the call can lead to missed opportunities to address specific concerns.
+• Why it happens: Being inflexible during the call leads to missed opportunities to address specific concerns.

-• When it happens: This occurs when salespeople prioritize sticking to the script over actively listening to the prospect.
+• When it happens: This occurs when salespeople prioritize sticking to the plan over actively listening to the prospect.

 • How to avoid: Actively listen and adapt your map based on the prospect's responses.
 Ask follow-up questions to delve deeper into their needs and tailor your value proposition accordingly.

-• Why it happens: Focusing on product features can overlook the bigger picture of solving the prospect’s problems.
+• Why it happens: Focusing on product features overlooks the bigger picture of solving the prospect's problems.

 • When it happens: This often occurs when the sales pitch prioritizes product details over customer benefits.